 in our God

-We cannot expose ourselves to the life and ministry of Paul and fail to notice his great courage in the face of difficulty.
+We cannot expose ourselves to Paul’s life and ministry and overlook his great courage in the face of difficulty.
 Did he generate courage through operation bootstraps?
 Not at all.
 He got his courage from God.
 Paul’s power was no natural boldness.
 He was like most of us – a great coward.

 “I was with you in weakness, in fear, and in much trembling.
 And my speech and my preaching were not with persuasive words of human wisdom, but in demonstration of the Spirit and of power, that your faith should not be in the wisdom of men but in the power of God” (1 Corinthians 2: 3-5).